KoninMikhail/snake-game/README.md

 # **The Snake Game**

-> The ambience of the Arcade Slot machines room.
+> The ambience of the Arcade machines room.
 Game it!
 Star it!
 Fork it!.
 <div align="center">
   <!-- Change your logo -->
   <a href="https://github.com/KoninMikhail/snake-game">